 Signs & Symptoms

-Symptoms vary widely, but they generally fall into two categories: how you feel (emotional) and how you act (behavioral).
+Symptoms of adjustment disorder vary widely among individuals, but they generally fall into two categories: how you feel (emotional) and how you act (behavioral).

 The Diagnostic Timeline

-To be officially diagnosed by a doctor using the DSM-5 criteria, your symptoms must follow a specific calendar:
+To be clinically diagnosed using the DSM-5 criteria, your symptoms must follow a specific chronological pattern:

-• The Start: Symptoms must begin within 3 months of the stressful event.
+- The Start: Symptoms must begin within 3 months of the identifiable stressful event.

-• The Severity: The distress must be out of proportion to the severity of the stressor.
+- The Severity: The emotional or behavioral distress must be clearly out of proportion to the actual severity of the stressor.

-• The Duration: Once the stressor (or its consequences) is removed, symptoms generally resolve within 6 months (Acute).
-If they last longer, it is considered Chronic.
+- The Duration: Once the stressor (or its direct consequences) is removed, symptoms generally resolve within 6 months (Acute).
+If they persist longer than 6 months in response to a continuing stressor, it is categorized as Chronic.

 The 6 Types of Adjustment Disorders

-Your doctor will classify your condition based on your dominant symptoms:
+Doctors classify the disorder based on your most dominant clinical symptoms:

-• With Anxiety: Nervousness, worry, and separation anxiety (common in children).
+- With Anxiety: Defined by nervousness, excessive worry, and separation anxiety (highly common in children).

-• With Mixed Anxiety & Depressed Mood: A combination of the above.
+- With Mixed Anxiety & Depressed Mood: A fluctuating combination of both depressive and anxious symptoms.

-• With Disturbance of Conduct: Behavioral issues, acting out, or violating the rights of others.
+- With Disturbance of Conduct: Primarily behavioral issues, such as "acting out," reckless behavior, or violating the rights of others.

-• With Mixed Disturbance of Emotions & Conduct: Emotional distress paired with behavioral acting out.
+- With Mixed Disturbance of Emotions & Conduct: High emotional distress paired with behavioral acting out.

-• Unspecified: Maladaptive reactions that don't neatly fit the other categories (often physical complaints or extreme social withdrawal).
+- Unspecified: Maladaptive reactions that do not neatly fit other categories, often involving physical complaints or extreme social isolation.

 Treatment & Recovery

-You do not have to tough this out alone.
-Most people recover fully with brief professional support.
+You do not have to struggle through a transition alone.
+Most people recover fully and quickly with brief professional intervention.

 1. Psychotherapy (Talk Therapy)

-This is the primary and most effective treatment.
-Therapy provides a safe space to process the stressful event, regain your emotional footing, and learn coping skills to prevent future stressors from overwhelming you.
+This is the primary treatment.
+Cognitive Behavioral Therapy (CBT) or interpersonal therapy provides a safe space to process the event, identify your emotional triggers, and learn resilient coping skills to manage future life stressors.

 2. Medications

-When facing a major life change, actively protecting your emotional well-being is vital:
+When facing a major life change, actively protecting your mental health is vital:

-• Talk it Out: Isolation feeds adjustment disorders.
-Lean on trusted friends, family, or a faith community.
+- Talk it Out: Isolation amplifies the symptoms of adjustment disorders.
+Lean on trusted friends, family, or support groups.

-• Helping a Child: If your child is struggling (e.g., after a divorce or move), do not avoid the topic.
-Reassure them that their sadness or anger is normal, give them small choices to restore their sense of control, and maintain a stable routine.
+- Supporting Children: If your child is struggling (e.g., after a move or divorce), acknowledge their feelings without judgment.
+Reassure them that their anger or sadness is valid and provide them with age-appropriate choices to help restore their sense of control.

 Reviewed & Sources: WHO, CDC, medical textbooks